What is ADA compliance? What does ADA compliance mean for websites?

 If you have a WordPress website, you can also install an ADA compliance plugin to streamline the compliance process.

-Get started on these items, and your business can move towards ADA compliance.
+Get started on these items, and your business can move towards ADA compliance for your website.

 Need help becoming ADA compliant?

-Achieving ADA compliance can seem challenging, especially if your web design and development team doesn’t have much time available.
+Achieving ADA compliance for your website can seem challenging, especially if your web design and development team doesn’t have much time available.
 Becoming ADA compliant, however, is critical, as a lawsuit could cost your business thousands of dollars.

 If you want to make your website ADA accessible now, versus later, WebFX can help.